Nintendo Wi-Fi USB Connector: Software firewall compatibility

 Though not an innate fault with the Wi-Fi USB Connector itself, due to the nature of the device, a software firewall like those commonly installed on Microsoft Windows computers hosting the Wi-Fi USB Connector will interfere with its operation.
 To alleviate this issue, the user must allow the software full access to the Internet, or manually specify acceptable port ranges to allow through the firewall; depending on how that particular firewall is configured.

 Unfortunately, some firewall products, such as ZoneAlarm and Windows Live OneCare, are incompatible with the Wi-Fi USB Connector software.
 Therefore, these programs must be either uninstalled or disabled, leaving the computer open to possible attack from external sources.
 The user's only option in this scenario is to risk connecting to the Internet unprotected or install a different firewall product.

 Network topology

-A common complaint from more advanced users is the complete lack of user-configurable options in the Wi-Fi USB Connector software and installer.
-Novice users see this as a much-welcomed advantage of the Nintendo Wi-Fi USB Connector over a traditional wireless router, but for those users who wish to use the device in a more complicated network environment, it can be an insurmountable obstacle.
+One common complaint from more advanced users is the lack of user-configurable options in the Wi-Fi USB Connector software and installer.
+Novice users see this as a much-welcomed advantage of the Nintendo Wi-Fi USB Connector over a traditional wireless router, but for users who wish to use the device in a more complicated network environment, it can be an insurmountable obstacle.

 For example, the Nintendo Wi-Fi USB Connector will cause an IP conflict if an existing network is using the 192.168.0.x or 192.168.1.x IP schemes, both common IP ranges used in consumer routers.